peterbourgon/elasticsearch/README.md

 This is an opinionated library for ElasticSearch in Go.
 Its opinions are:

 * Builders are bad: construct queries declaratively, using nested structures
-* Don't be clever: when in doubt, be explicit and dumb
+* Cleverness is bad: when in doubt, be explicit and dumb

 [![Build Status][1]][2]